kodeartist/winkcms/README.md

 ## UPDATES
 - [X] Updated from Laravel 6 - 7
-- [X] Writing/Wink update to themsaid/wink
+- [X] Ugraded to the latest Wink package (Writing/Wink update to themsaid/wink)

 ## How do I get a quick set up?
 -  Email me via [sirkode@gmail.com](mailto:sirkode@gmail.com) and I can do it for you at a reasonable fee!